Japan Atomic Energy Agency

 The training is held upon application from the organization.
 We adjust the contents and curriculum according to the requests in addition to the number of participants, schedule, location, and equipment to be used.

-Training performance in FY2021
+Training performance in FY2023

-In FY2021, the JAEA/NEAT provided “Training in radiation protection for emergency responders themselves” for persons involved in the nuclear disaster prevention of national and local governments, etc. It also conducted training and dispatched lecturers at the requests of local governments and disaster prevention related organizations.
+In FY2023, the JAEA/NEAT provided “Training in radiation protection for emergency responders themselves” for persons involved in the nuclear disaster prevention of national and local governments, etc. It also conducted training and dispatched lecturers at the requests of local governments and disaster prevention related organizations.

-The total number of participants in the training courses was 410.
+The total number of participants in the training courses was 367.
 The training performance is summarized in the table below.

-Training Performance of the JAEA/NEAT in FY 2021
+Training Performance of the JAEA/NEAT in FY 2023

 Training course name Frequency Number of participants

-Training in radiation protection for emergency responders themselves (Fire and Disaster Management College, Tochigi Prefectural Fire Academy, Abiko-Nishi Fire Department) 6 262
+Training in radiation protection for emergency responders themselves (Hitachinaka-Tokai Fire department) 1 23

-Training for responding to nuclear disasters (Ibaraki Prefectural Police Headquarters) 1 19
+Training for responding to nuclear disasters (Ibaraki Prefectural Police Headquarters) 2 39

-Total 11 410
+Total 11 367

 Back to top